lodash/lodash.com/README.md

 ## Running Locally

-1. Clone the repository locally.
+1. Clone the repository locally it will help you a lot .

 2. Install required [gems](http://bundler.io/) & [packages](https://www.npmjs.com/) in the repository directory.
     ```shell